List of Neon Genesis Evangelion characters: Development

 According to Michael House, native English translator for Gainax, at the beginning Anno had the idea of ending the anime with a scene of Shinji smiling and with the full maturation of the characters, who would be able to establish healthier relationships, but towards the middle of the show, he realized this could not be done in a credible way.
 Anno would have failed in his intent, creating characters who were too closed and problematic.
 Asuka, for example, was initially inserted to lighten the tone of the series, and only as the show progressed it was decided to pay attention to her inner fragility.
 At the same time, breaking a taboo of Japanese television, Anno focused on the sexuality of the protagonists, inserting in the twentieth episode a sequence of implicit sex that includes a long, off-screen shot of Misato making sounds of pleasure in bed with her lover Kaji.
 The director said he wanted to show the audience, and especially children, how sex and violence are an integral part of human life.

 In the show's fourteenth episode, Anno wanted to investigate Rei Ayanami, whom he felt he had not adequately explored and with whom he felt less affinity than the other characters.
 Running out of ideas, an acquaintance of Anno lent him a book on mental illness.
 Since then, Anno tried to include more concepts from psychology and psychoanalysis into the show.
 The show's main theme thus became the deepening of the human inner lives and reflections on interpersonal communication are depicted through streams of consciousness of the protagonists.
 Shinji's character was deepened through internal monologues, as in the sixteenth and twentieth episodes.
 The last episodes also suffered from the tight production schedule; they were made in a short time to meet the deadlines.
 In the twenty-fifth episode, the protagonists undergo a psychoanalysis session in a dark theater, retracing their childhoods through flashbacks.
-By rewriting the script, Anno focused only on the psychology of the main characters Shinji in particular, completely abandoning the main plot and not offering a clear conclusion to the narrative of the anime.
+By rewriting the script, Anno focused only on the psychology of the main characters with a special focus on Shinji, completely abandoning the main plot and not offering a clear conclusion to the anime's narrative.
 He tried to deliver a message to and criticism of the otaku world and himself, as a long-time otaku.

 Pilots

-In the Japanese dialogue for the original anime, the Eva pilots are always referred to as "children", even when referring to an individual pilot.
-The English translation refers to the individual pilots as First Child, etc. In the series Rebuild of Evangelion, the expression "(n)th Children" is not used; instead, the pilots are referred to as "The First Qualified Person/Candidate" (一番目の適格者, Ichibanme no tekikakusha), "First Girl" (第一の少女, Dai Ichi no Shōjo), "Third Child" (三人目の子供, Sanninme no kodomo), or "Third Boy" (第三の少年, Dai San no Shōnen).
+In the Japanese dialogue for the original anime, the Eva pilots are referred to as "children", even when referring to an individual pilot.
+The English translation refers to the individual pilots as First Child, etc. In Rebuild of Evangelion, the expression "(n)th Children" is not used; instead, the pilots are referred to as "The First Qualified Person/Candidate" (一番目の適格者, Ichibanme no tekikakusha), "First Girl" (第一の少女, Dai Ichi no Shōjo), "Third Child" (三人目の子供, Sanninme no kodomo), or "Third Boy" (第三の少年, Dai San no Shōnen).